Course Open, Please Carry

 Shirts

-- Shirts must have a collar/proper turtle
+• Shirts must have a collar/proper turtle neck collar specifically designed for golf.

-- Shirts must be tucked into
+• Shirts must be tucked into trousers/shorts/skirts, except for:

-- blousons with a welt designed to be
+- blousons with a welt designed to be worn outside or

-- shirts with slits at the side which are
+- shirts with slits at the side which are not so long that they reach the hips

 Sweaters

-- Polo neck sweaters, sweaters worn over
+• Polo neck sweaters, sweaters worn over shirts

 Trousers

-- Long / cut off trousers, plus fours,
+• Long / cut off trousers, plus fours, tailored shorts or skirts all specifically designed for golf

 General

-used on the golf course only if there
+• Mobile phones (in silent mode) may be used on the golf course only if there is a declared medical need.

 Not acceptable